Suspend/Unsuspend a validator#

 Automatic suspension occurs when a validator remains inactive for an extended period, missing multiple opportunities to produce blocks.
 The inactivity threshold varies based on stake size; larger validators may face suspension within hours, while smaller validators might take several days to reach the threshold.

 When a validator becomes inactive, it first enters a primed for suspension state.
-During this period, a red warning banner appears at the bottom of your wallet interface stating Your validation is primed for suspension.
+During this period, a red warning banner appears on your wallet stating that Your validation is primed for suspension.

 The validator then has until the next snapshot epoch to demonstrate activity by either producing a block or having its signature included in a quorum certificate.
 If it remains inactive, the suspension takes effect at the following payday, and the red banner will change to indicate the suspended status.